Applies to 2012-15 models built after July 2011

 |Important: Frontal crash test ratings should be compared only among vehicles of similar weight.

 The Fiat 500 was introduced in the 2012 model year.
 Two tests of a 2012 Fiat 500 were conducted.
 In the first test, forces recorded on the dummy's head were high when it hit the steering wheel through the airbag, indicating that head injuries would be possible.
 Postcrash investigation revealed that a steel cross tube in the seat structure was pulled out at one end and contributed to the seat pitching forward during the crash and the dummy's head moving too far forward into the airbag.
-In response, Chrysler/Fiat modified the seat structure to improve occupant protection in frontal crashes beginning with cars manufactured after July 2011 (note: information about when a specific vehicle was manufactured is on the certification label typically affixed to the car on or near the driver door).
+In response, Fiat Chrysler modified the seat structure to improve occupant protection in frontal crashes beginning with cars manufactured after July 2011.
+(Information about when a specific vehicle was manufactured is on the certification label typically affixed to the car on the driver door or adjacent B-pillar.)

 In the second test of a car built after the seat modifications were in place, forces on the dummy's head were reduced, but the driver door unlatched.
 Because the front end structure of the car was not affected by the seat modifications or the door opening, structure ratings are based on both tests.